A Common Pool of Privacy Problems: Legal and Technical Lessons from a Large-Scale Web-Scraped Machine Learning Dataset: Audit Results

 \subsubsection{Children's information}

 While children's information does not fall under the definition of sensitive data in the CCPA and GDPR (but does for the Oregon Consumer Privacy Act \citep{ocpa}), both laws consider special provisions for children's information.
 Moreover, in the United States, the Children's Online Privacy Protection Rule (COPPA) protects the use of personal information from children under 13 years of age \citep{coppa}.
+While COPPA explicitly covers the collection of personal information \textit{from} children, we cannot determine whether this information is collected \textit{from} versus \textit{about} children, just as we argue in \Cref{sec:discussion:tracing} that web-scraping cannot determine either.

 \paragraph{Approach} We search for personal information relating to children, primarily focusing on online services directed towards children (due to the scope of COPPA requirements).
 To do so, we initially perform a manual keyword search for samples mentioning \texttt{child} and related words in the caption, in order to find individual case studies.
 We next identify samples that come from children's related websites.
 We rely on Cloudflare website categorizations \citep{cloudflare} from prior work \citep{hong2024s} on a random subset of 100,000 domains from CommonPool and isolate samples belonging to sites in the \texttt{Safe for Kids} category.
 While Cloudflare categorizations have been shown to be accurate \citep{ruth2022toppling}, samples that come from these websites may not necessarily be considered children's information.
 We thus follow up with an alternative approach to examine samples from sites participating in COPPA safe harbor programs.
 The safe harbor provision enables industry groups to self-regulate its members to follow COPPA's guidelines \citep{coppa_safe_harbor}.
 Because members that join these safe harbor programs intend to be in compliance with COPPA, we search for sites from iKeepSafe \citep{ikeepsafe}, kidSAFE \citep{kidsafe}, and PRIVO \citep{privo} certification programs, which display their members publicly. \Cref{tab:children_overview} gives an overview of the sample counts and number of sites by each approach.
 We examine samples associated with these sites for any personal information.